odoo/documentation/crm/overview/started/setup.rst

 Set up incoming email to generate opportunities
 -----------------------------------------------

-In Odoo CRM, one way to generate opportunities into your sales team is to create a generic email address as a trigger.
+In Twenty20 CRM, one way to generate opportunities into your sales team is to create a generic email address as a trigger.
 For example, if the personal email address of your Direct team is `direct@mycompany.example.com <mailto:direct@mycompany.example.com>`__\,